Short URL for this page:

 The Author and the Work

-A 1907 graduate of the United States Military Academy at West Point, Indicates a West Point graduate and gives his Class.William Addleman Ganoe, as can be gathered from a close reading of his entry in Cullum's Register and is more explicitly stated in his own self-written obituary in Assembly linked there, made his career to a large extent in writing and teaching history; and for two years he was Gen. MacArthur's Adjutant at the Point, thus in constant intimate working contact with the controversial figure.
+A 1907 graduate of the United States Military Academy at West Point, Indicates a West Point graduate, Class of 1907: a link to his biographical entry in Cullum's Register.William Addleman Ganoe, as can be gathered from a close reading of his entry in Cullum's Register and is more explicitly stated in his own self-written obituary in Assembly linked there, made his career to a large extent in writing and teaching history; and for two years he was Gen. MacArthur's Adjutant at the Point, thus in constant intimate working contact with the controversial figure.
 Shortly before Col. Ganoe died, he published this book of reminiscences which, as he took pains to point out in his preface, is a factual account; but as the reader will very quickly see, he also worshipped the ground MacArthur walked on, and we have an apologia from a man who fell under his spell.

 [p5] Foreword